A Quick Guide to Fishless Cycling

 Here we present a short, concise recipe on how to fishless cycle your aquarium.
 You can choose to add DrTim’s One & Only Live Nitrifying Bacteria or not with this method.
 But, of course, by adding our bacteria, the cycling time will be shorter and you’ll be watching fish in your aquarium sooner.

-- Day 1 – dose ammonia to 3 ppm ammonia-nitrogen [NH3-N] max.
+- Day 1 – dose ammonia to 2 ppm ammonia-nitrogen [NH3-N] using our ammonium chloride (1 drop per gallon) [NOTE: do not expect your test kit to exactly read 2 ppm and it is not critical to get exactly 2 ppm.
+The key is to not add too much ammonia].
 If using DrTim’s Aquatics One & Only Live Nitrifying bacteria add it now (turn skimmer, UV and ozone off and remove filter socks for 48 hours).

-- Now measure ammonia and nitrite every day.
+- Now start to measure ammonia and nitrite every day.

-- When ammonia and nitrite are both 0.2 ppm (NH3-N or NO2-N), add more ammonia to 3 ppm.
+- When BOTH ammonia and nitrite are below 0.2 ppm (NH3-N or NO2-N), add another 2 ppm ammonia.

 - Do a partial water change and add some fish.